-RWHAP serves a significant proportion of black/African American clients living with HIV.
-In 2014, 73 percent of the more than half a million clients served by the Program were from racial or ethnic minority populations, with approximately 47 percent of all RWHAP clients identifying as black/African American.
+A critical population served by RWHAP is black/African American.
+Of the more than half a million clients served by the RWHAP, 73.3 percent are from racial or ethnic minority populations, with 47.1 percent of all RWHAP clients identifying as black/African American.
 Below are more details about this RWHAP client population:

 The majority of black/African American clients served by RWHAP are low income.
-More than 69 percent of black/African American clients are living at or below 100 percent of the federal poverty level, which is slightly higher than the national RWHAP average (64 percent at or below 100 percent of the federal poverty level).
+Data show 68.9 percent of black/African American clients are living at or below 100 percent of the federal poverty level, which is higher than the national RWHAP average (62.8 percent).